Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Methodology

 Here, each $a_t^{(j)}$ consists of a reasoning step $s_t^{(j)}$ (the \texttt{<think>} block) followed by a search query $q_t^{(j)}$ (the \texttt{<search>} block), or alternatively a final answer $a^{(j)}$ (the \texttt{<answer>} block) if the model chooses to terminate.
 Each candidate action $a_t^{(j)}$ is then evaluated by the LLM-as-judge reward model (Section~\ref{sec:dense-reward}) to obtain a step-level reward $r_t^{(j)}$.
 The step-level group-relative advantage is:

 where $\bar{r}_t$ and $\sigma_t$ are the mean and standard deviation of rewards within the step-$t$ group.

 \paragraph{Trajectory Construction.} After computing advantages for all $k$ candidates at step $t$, we select the action to continue the trajectory.
 The selected action $a_t^{(j^*)}$ is appended to the prefix, the search engine is invoked to retrieve documents $d_t = \se(q_t^{(j^*)})$, and the process repeats at step $t+1$.
 The selection can follow different strategies: \begin{itemize}[leftmargin=*] \item \textbf{Best-of-$k$}: $j^* = \arg\max_j r_t^{(j)}$ (pure exploitation). \item \textbf{Reward-weighted sampling}: $j^* \sim \text{softmax}(\hat{A}_t^{(1)}, \ldots, \hat{A}_t^{(k)} \,/\, \eta)$ with temperature $\eta$ (exploration-exploitation trade-off). \end{itemize} In our experiments we adopt \emph{reward-weighted sampling} (with temperature $\eta$), as it balances exploitation of high-reward actions with exploration of diverse reasoning paths, preventing the trajectory from collapsing to a single greedy mode early in training.
-The complete procedure is presented in Algorithm~\ref{alg:dense-r1} (Appendix).
+We emphasize two points that define the procedure precisely.
+First, truncated sampling is applied at \emph{every} step $t = 1, \ldots, B$ of the trajectory, not at a selected subset: at each step the $k$ candidates are sampled, scored, and used for a gradient update, and exactly one is selected to extend the prefix.
+Second, each of the $k$ continuations is a \emph{single truncated step} of roughly $L/T$ tokens (where $L$ is the average full-trajectory length), not a complete rollout; the procedure never branches into $k$ full trajectories.
+The complete procedure is presented in Algorithm~\ref{alg:dense-r1} (Appendix~\ref{app:algorithm}).

+\paragraph{Computational Cost.} Because each candidate is a single step, per-question policy generation totals approximately $k L$ tokens ($k$ samples $\times$ $T$ steps $\times$ $L/T$ tokens each), the same order as standard GRPO's $G L$ at equal group sizes ($k = G$); the shared prefix is generated once and is not replicated across candidates.
+In fact, Proposition~\ref{cor:sample-eff} (Appendix~\ref{app:sample-efficiency}) shows that \emph{matching} GRPO's advantage variance requires only $G/T$ truncated samples per step, a $T$-fold reduction in total token generation.
+Truncated sampling is a training-time procedure only: at inference the trained policy generates a single trajectory exactly as in \SearchR{}, so deployment cost is unchanged.
+The genuine training overhead of \Ours{} is instead the LLM-judge calls (up to $k$ per step); these are short scoring generations that can be batched on separate inference hardware, but they do make training cost depend on the judge model, a dependence we return to in the Limitations (Appendix~\ref{app:limitations}).